Eontec/eontec.github.io/_posts/2023-07-21-Black-Guild-V5C4.md

-"The exchange is too cute."
+「The exchange is too cute.」

-"If it were me, I'd feed her endlessly and fatten her up......"
+「If it were me, I'd feed her endlessly and fatten her up......」

-"I'm sure the feedings alone will bring in 100 million in the same session!"
+「I'm sure the feedings alone will bring in 100 million in the same session!」

-"I'm going to use the money I get from that stream to buy food and feed it in a stream and complete the ...... perpetual motion machine."
+「I'm going to use the money I get from that stream to buy food and feed it in a stream and complete the ...... perpetual motion machine.」

-"I also wanted to be called 'Gosujin' by Lili-tan for the rest of my life. ......"
+「I also wanted to be called 'Gosujin' by Lili-tan for the rest of my life. ......」

-"［\20000］goods......Please give me some Riri-tan merchandise.....(earnestly)."
+「［\20000］goods......Please give me some Riri-tan merchandise.....(earnestly).」

-"I have two hearts - one that wants to be kept by Tanaka and one that wants to be eaten by Lilitan......"
+「I have two hearts - one that wants to be kept by Tanaka and one that wants to be eaten by Lilitan......」

-"It's getting pretty much boiled down to the perverts, isn't it?"
+「It's getting pretty much boiled down to the perverts, isn't it?」